File a Complaint

 Once complaints have been received, a letter will be mailed to the complainant acknowledging receipt of the complaint.

-After an investigation by the Department of State, if it is determined that there has been a violation of the Notary Public Law, then the Secretary of the Commonwealth will take the necessary steps to discipline the notary public.
+After an investigation by the Department of State, if it is determined that there has been a violation of the notary law, then the Secretary of the Commonwealth will take the necessary steps to discipline the notary public.
 Notaries public are entitled to due process in the resolution of all complaints filed against them.
 All hearings regarding notary public complaints are held in Harrisburg.
 Adverse decisions may be appealed to the Commonwealth Court.

 Sanctions are issued by order of the Secretary of the Commonwealth and may range from issuance of a letter of warning and mandatory attendance of a notary public education course to suspension or revocation of a notary public’s commission.